-Call the Midwife Tanzania has bought 15 cattle and is 'renting' them out on a two year hire-purchase agreement.
+Call the Midwife Tanzania has bought 17 cattle and is 'renting' them out on a two year hire-purchase agreement.
 Women will tend and milk their rented cow and form a co-operative to make and sell butter, cream and yogurt at a good profit.
 Through a corresponding savings scheme, the women pay the 'rent' and save for the season when the milk yields drop, as well as having money for daily food.
 After two years, they will own the first cow and any calves.
 The rent money will be used to buy more cows for women on a waiting list.
 This keeps the project sustainable and open to all women with young children who are willing to invest in their children's futures.
 UPDATE Most women on the scheme now own FOUR cattle as their cows give birth and other women are now able to join the scheme with the money paid back in ‘rent/loan’

 This scheme is open to women only to give them a way to provide for themselves and their children.
 It is literally a foreign concept for a woman to own anything, but one that is being embraced.
 For centuries, cattle have always belonged to men, making women particularly vulnerable if their husband passes away or leaves.
 Timothy has also taken steps to protect the cattle from being taken away from them by men.
 The women will be putting their takings into a savings bank so that it is out of reach from others.

 To be eligible for membership, the women need to: